JavaScript API reference

 size – positive integer, default is 60.

 Sets the size of the round chat button in px.
-Does not affect “tab” button.
-You can also set the round chat button size using buttonSize setting.
+Does not affect the “tab” button.
+You can also set the round chat button size using the buttonSize setting.

 setChatWidth